 Your data and security : What we do with your information

 The personal information you put on your census is only used for statistical purposes.
-Our statistics don't contain any information that will allow you or anyone you live with to be identified.
+Our statistics do not contain any information that will allow you or anyone you live with to be identified.
 Personal information includes things like your name, date of birth and address.

 We ask for names and dates of birth to help us make sure we only count each person once.

 Your personal census information cannot be used by government

 Only carefully selected and approved staff can see your personal census information.
 Approved staff use the information for statistical purposes only.

 Your personal census information cannot be seen or used by: